-This model is a lower cost alternative to the ITL M 18205.
-This model is a simple apparatus open to the atmosphere comprising a stainless steel dewar flask filled with liquid Nitrogen, an layer which houses a metallic equalising block and thermometer holder.
-Lastly a split insulated lid reduces evaporation and permits easy addition of liquid Nitrogen.
+This Liquid Nitrogen Bath is a lower cost alternative to the ITL-M-18205.
+It is a simple apparatus, open to the atmosphere, composed of a stainless steel dewar flask filled with liquid nitrogen, a layer which houses a metallic equalizing block, and a thermometer holder.
+Lastly, a split, insulated lid reduces evaporation and permits easy addition of liquid nitrogen.

-From time to time extra liquid Nitrogen must be added, approximately every 30 minutes, to keep the dewar flask full.
+From time to time, extra liquid nitrogen must be added to the temperature calibration bath, approximately every 30 minutes, to keep the dewar flask full.

-The dewar flask is 100mm inside diameter and 280mm deep.
-The standard equalizing block houses four SPRTs or industrial thermometers up to 8mm in diameter, giving ±0.002°C temperature uniformity.
+The liquid nitrogen dewar flask has a 100mm inside diameter, and is 280mm deep.
+The standard equalizing block within the temperature calibration bath houses four SPRTs or industrial thermometers up to 8mm in diameter, giving ±0.002°C temperature uniformity.

 Method of Operation

-The level is checked and Nitrogen added as necessary and readings taken 10 minutes afterwards.
+The level of the cooling bath is checked and nitrogen added as necessary, and readings taken 10 minutes afterwards.

-The Isotech Simple Liquid Nitrogen Apparatus is safe to use, having no glass dewar flask internally to explode.
+The Isotech Simple Liquid Nitrogen Apparatus is safe to use, having no internal glass dewar flask to explode.

-A comprehensive handbook accompanies the apparatus which includes an article by Henry E. Sostmann on the corrections required to convert the calibration to the ITS-90 value of the Argon Triple Point.
+A comprehensive handbook accompanies the liquid nitrogen bath apparatus, which includes an article by Henry E. Sostmann on the corrections required to convert the calibration to the ITS-90 value of the Argon Triple Point.

 The simple Liquid Nitrogen Apparatus, because there is air access, will slowly condense oxygen from the atmosphere, increasing the temperature of the Boiling Point.